About Fatima

 Principal, HR&A Advisors

-Oversee field operation for “Talking Transition,” a community engagement project funded by NYC foundations to collect quantitative and qualitative data from New Yorkers to help inform mayoral transition.
+Lead field operation for “Talking Transition,” a community engagement project funded by NYC foundations to collect quantitative and qualitative data from New Yorkers to help inform mayoral transition.
 Hire, recruit, train, and manage 120 paid, full-time staff.
 Develop and implement strategic communications and field plan utilizing relationships with city agencies, MTA, CUNY, hospitals, and hundreds of community-based organizations.
-Collected over 100,000 surveys with representation in every NYC zip code.
+Collected over 100,000 surveys with representation from every NYC zip code.

 2013